The Best Sources for Vintage Beads, Findings, and Jewelry Components

 A Vintage Beads and Supplies Paradise for Jewelry Designers

 CJS Sales is like a dream come true for jewelry designers who work with vintage beads, crystals, stones, components and findings.
 Although I haven't had the chance yet to get back to New York to explore it for myself, this vast 5,000 square foot warehouse of vintage jewelry supplies is legendary among those in the know!
 CJS Sales has been written up in Accessories Magazine, Metal Clay Artist Magazine and others.
-My close friend, colleague and editor of Creative Fire, Jeannette LeBlanc, was dazzled when she visited CJS Sales to interview the co-owners, the father-daughter team of Carl and Elyse Schimel, and was treated to a personal tour.
+My close friend, colleague and editor of Creative Fire, Jeannette LeBlanc, was dazzled when she visited CJS Sales in 2016 to interview the co-owners, the father-daughter team of Carl and Elyse Schimel, and was treated to a personal tour.
+She wrote an article about her visit to CJS, so you can share her experience vicariously,

 This is not a place to browse casually (remember, it's a 5,000 sq. ft. warehouse!), and Carl and Elyse sell only face-to-face to wholesale buyers who make the trip there.
 (Don't even bother with the web site.)
 But if you're a jewelry designer who's in the market for unusual vintage beads, stones, settings, findings and other vintage jewelry supplies that will make your designs stand out, CJS Sales needs to be on your bucket list.